axonivy/project-build-examples/README.md

 ### run integration-tests
 - Open a command line and navigate into the unpacked `compile-test` folder.
 - Run `mvn clean verify` to build the ivy project, run its unit test and web integration tests.

+## web-test
+Simple ivy project, which demonstrate how you can write selenium tests.
+Our [primeui-tester](https://github.com/ivy-supplements/primeui-tester) is used to for all web tests.

+### run web-tests
+- Open a command line and navigate into the unpacked `web-test` folder.
+- Run `mvn clean verify` to build the ivy project, run its web integration tests.

 ## deploy
 Set of projects that demonstrate [deployment scenarios](deploy) to an Axon.ivy Engine.